SPHINX-HUB-ORG/SPHINX-V2/README.md

 ## Directories

 This repository contains the implementation of the SPHINX-HUB, a decentralized hub for secure and efficient data storage and transfer.
 The project is divided into several directories, each containing specific functionalities.
-Below is a brief explanation of each file and directory:
+Below is a brief explanation of each file and directory.

-### Source Files
+**Source Files**

 Explanation for each source file goes here.
 Click on the file names below to view the explanations: